Vectorization of a thread-parallel Jacobi singular value decomposition method: Numerical testing

 \subsubsection{Dataset $\Xi_1^{\mathbb{F}}$}

-\Cref{f:5.3} shows the speedup of $\mathtt{zvjsvd}$ versus \texttt{ZGESVJ}.
-A higher one might have been expected, given that both the thread-based and the SIMD (vector) parallelism were employed in the former, but this can be explained.
+\Cref{f:5.3} shows the speedup of $\mathtt{zvjsvd}$ versus \texttt{ZGESVJ} in two regimes.
+The \texttt{max} values come from comparing $\mathtt{zvjsvd}$ with the average of the corresponding run-times of \texttt{ZGESVJ} under full machine load, i.e., when all cores were busy running an instance of the latter on the same input at the same time.
+The \texttt{min} values are the result of a comparison with the run-times of \texttt{ZGESVJ} when only one instance of it was running on one core of an otherwise idle machine.
+For $64$ threads, e.g., the expected speedup for a given matrix order lies between the corresponding \texttt{min} and \texttt{max} values.
+A higher speedup might have been expected, given that both the thread-based and the vector parallelism were employed in $\mathtt{zvjsvd}$, but these results can be at least partially explained by the reasons independent of the actual hardware.

 Foremost, $\mathtt{zvjsvd}$ with $\mathtt{MM}$ took $\approx\!10$ sweeps more on bigger matrices (see \cref{f:SM7.4}) than \texttt{ZGESVJ} with $\mathtt{dR}$ ($\mathtt{ME}$, where applicable, lowered the difference by $1$--$2$ sweeps).
-This demonstrates the need for better parallel strategies for pointwise one-sided methods.
+This demonstrated need for better parallel strategies for pointwise one-sided methods will remain an issue even with the most optimized parallel implementations.

-Second, as \cref{f:5.4} shows, $\mathtt{zvjsvd}$ with $64$ threads spent most of its run-time on transforming the columns ($\bigstar$) and computing the Frobenius norms ($\spadesuit$).
-For $\bigstar$, the $\max$-norm approximation of the transformed columns of the iteration matrix was additionally computed. \Cref{a:zjrot}, as well as the scaled dot-products ($\clubsuit$), might be optimized further by a careful cache management that is beyond the scope of a prototype implementation.
-For $\spadesuit$, the Frobenius norms of the transformed columns of the iteration matrix were recomputed, while \texttt{ZGESVJ} updated them, with a periodic recomputation~\cite{Drmac-97}.
-The prescaling ($\heartsuit$) and the EVD ($\diamondsuit$) of the Grammians jointly took less than $2\%$ of the run-time on bigger inputs and may be considered optimized.
+\looseness=-1 As \cref{f:5.4} shows, $\mathtt{zvjsvd}$ with $64$ threads spent most of its run-time on transforming the columns ($\bigstar$) and on computing the Frobenius norms ($\spadesuit$) and the scaled dot-products ($\clubsuit$, less so if the compensated summation was left out).
+For $\bigstar$, the $\max$-norm approximation of the transformed columns of the iteration matrix was also computed.
+For $\spadesuit$, the Frobenius norms of those columns were recomputed, while \texttt{ZGESVJ} updated them, with a periodic recomputation~\cite{Drmac-97}.
+The prescaling ($\heartsuit$) and the EVD ($\diamondsuit$) of the Grammians jointly took less than $2\%$ of the run-time on the bigger inputs.